JackAce/Roulette-System-Catalog-Data-Entry-Guidelines/README.md

 # Roulette-System-Catalog-Data-Entry-Guidelines

-Some documentation for how to update the Roulette System Catalog available on jackace.com
+This repository is the set of guidelines for updating the Roulette System Catalog available on [jackace.com](https://www.jackace.com/gambling/roulette/systems/).